 Some people believe that drinking cold water is a bad habit that can actually harm your long-term health.
 This belief is based on the idea that drinking cold water contracts your stomach, making it harder to digest food after a meal.
 Some people also believe that your body has to work harder to maintain its internal temperature of 98.6°F (37°C) if you’re drinking water that’s near the temperature of ice, or less than 36°F (4°C).

 But is there any truth to these ideas?
 Keep reading to find out the possible risks and benefits of drinking cold water.

 There are some health conditions that drinking cold water can aggravate.
-Drinking cold water was linked in 2001 to triggering migraines in people that already experience migraine.
-The pain related to achalasia, a condition that limits your body’s ability to pass food through your esophagus, can also get worse when you drink cold water with a meal.
+Drinking cold water was to triggering migraines in people that already experience migraine.
+The pain related to achalasia, a condition that limits your body’s ability to pass food through your esophagus, get worse when you drink cold water with a meal.

 In ancient Chinese medicine, drinking cold water with hot food is seen as creating an imbalance.
 Typically, meals in the Chinese culture are served with warm water or hot tea, instead.
 This belief is mirrored in several other cultures around the world.

 Some people hold a similar belief that drinking cold water on a hot day won’t help cool you down.
 There isn’t enough research to conclude that either belief is true or false.

 Drinking cold water does have its benefits.
 Drinking cold water can help keep your body from overheating and make your workout session more successful.
 This is probably because drinking cold water makes it easier for your body to maintain a lower core temperature.

 Drinking plain water, no matter the temperature, has been proven to give your body more energy throughout the day.

 Can drinking cold water help with weight loss?